calidion/mobile-viewport-scale/README.md

-== Mobile viewport Scale
+# Mobile viewport Scalar

-Auto adjust the viewport by devices, browsers, oses;
+Auto adjusting the viewports of pages according to devices, browsers, oses;

 usage: